-I am Shalini Samuel, from the land of nawabs and tazeeb - Lucknow.
+I am Shalini Samuel, from the land of Nawabs and Tazeeb – Lucknow.
 I had worked for 34 yrs as a Teacher and mostly taught English in various schools in India and abroad.
 On retirement, we decided to settle down at Lucknow.
-Being married to an army officer, I have travelled extensively in the country and even abroad.
+Being married to an army officer, I have traveled extensively in the country and even abroad.
 I have a son who is married and working in Singapore and a daughter who is also married to an Army officer and staying here in Lucknow.
 I have two handsome grandsons whom I dote upon.

-My friends really liked my work so I started getting some orders.
+My friends really liked my work, so I started getting some orders.
 Then I used all my old crockery plates and even some from my friend to do decoupage.
-I gifted these decoupage plates to my friends on the birthdays and anniversaries and everyone loved these unique gifts.
+I gifted these decoupage plates to my friends on birthdays and anniversaries, and everyone loved these unique gifts.
 So slowly this hobby of mine became my passion.

-I love to explore new techniques of decoupage and each project I undertake reflects it.
+I love to explore new techniques of decoupage, and each project I undertake reflects it.
 I love up-cycling.
-I love to give a new dimension to things from anything that comes in handy.
-How much busy I am I always take out time out for crafting.
+I love to give an extra dimension to things from anything that comes in handy.
+How busy I am, I always take out time out for crafting.